 Financial aid is available in the form of teaching and research assistantships and fellowships.
-Well qualified students may get additional support in the form of a university fellowships (e.g., Sproull fellowship ) and/or summer scholarships.
+Well-qualified students may get additional support in the form of a University fellowship and/or summer scholarships.